jjcarrier/vicon/README.md

 `vicon` : (vī'con) Short for V-I-Console and a play on the pronunciation of viking.

-A CLI/TUI for controlling the AlienTek DP100 (ATK-DP100) over USB.
+A cross-platform CLI/TUI for controlling the AlienTek DP100 (ATK-DP100) over USB.

 ## Checklist / Features